The Archetypes of Emotional Intelligence

 Frozen Grief and Emotional Armor

 A figure like Batman represents more than a fictional hero.
-He embodies an emotional archetype: grief frozen into identity.
+He embodies a profound emotional archetype: grief frozen into identity.

 The Performer and Distorted Expression